shristi-muskan510/riscv-sim/README.md

 ### ▶️ How to Run
 1. Go to riscv-sim folder
 2. make
+3. make run
-3. Run a test file (You can use the sample provided in test.s)
+4. Run a test file (You can use the sample provided in test.s)

 ---
 ## 🔹 Phase 2: VHDL (Non-Pipelined CPU)